 A few notable benefit mandates are mental health parity, PSA testing for men age 50-72 (which is not required to be covered under federal regulations, even on ACA-compliant plans), and outpatient prescription drugs (if there’s a benefit cap it must be at least $1,500/year, and the cost-sharing can’t exceed 50 percent for the insured).

-Maine requires short-term plans to have medical loss ratios of at least 50 percent (see Bureau Rule 940).
-The ACA requires individual major medical plans to have medical loss ratios of at least 80 percent, but that federal rule does not extend to short-term plans and the loss ratio calculations are different for short-term plans.
-Although Maine does have a requirement for short-term plans’ medical loss ratios, it’s well below the average loss ratio for short-term plans nationwide, which is about 67 percent.
+Maine requires short-term plans to have medical loss ratios of at least 50% (see Bureau Rule 940).
+The ACA requires individual major medical plans to have medical loss ratios of at least 80%, but that federal rule does not extend to short-term plans and the loss ratio calculations are different for short-term plans.
+Although Maine does have a requirement for short-term plans’ medical loss ratios, it’s well below the average loss ratio for short-term plans nationwide, which is about 67%.

 When the Trump administration issued new rules in 2018 to extend the allowable duration of short-term health insurance plans, the Maine Bureau of Insurance reminded consumers that the state had its own regulations pertaining to short-term health insurance in Maine: Although initial terms of up to 12 months were allowed, the total combined term of successive short-term plans could not exceed 24 months.

-First, check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
+If you’re trying to obtain coverage outside of the annual open enrollment period for ACA-compliant major medical plans (November 1 to January 15), you’ll want to check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to purchase health insurance through the marketplace in Maine.
 These plans are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).

 Based on your income you may also qualify for health insurance in Maine under expanded Medicaid coverage.
-Since 20110, when the Affordable Care Act was enacted, Medicaid expansion was a cornerstone of the law’s mission to expand access to healthcare for as many people as possible.
-You may qualify to enroll in Medicaid if your household income is up to 133 percent of poverty (138 percent with the 5 percent income disregard).
+If you’re an adult under the age of 65, you may qualify to enroll in Medicaid if your household income is up to 138% of the federal poverty level (the limits are higher for children and pregnant women).

 Based on your age or disability status, you may qualify for Medicare.